helpshift/helpshift-api/samples/python/README.md

 # Python Helpshift API Sample Code

-This projects contains the sample code for using Helpshift API to create an issue, add message with attachment, and export API response to csv files in Python.
+This projects contains the sample code for using Helpshift API to create an issue, add message with attachment to an issue, create and retrieve issues with custom issue fields, and export API response to csv files in Python.

 ## Setup and Usage Instructions